serlo/frontend/README.md

 The server is now running on `localhost:3000`.

-You can change the port by running `yarn dev --port 8080`.

 ### Creating pages

-Routes are mapped to individual files in the folder `pages`.
+Routes are mapped to individual files in the `pages`-folder.
 Create a [page](https://nextjs.org/docs/basic-features/pages) by adding following file:

 ```tsx
 // pages/helloworld.tsx